Nurzarina/Nurzarina/README.md

 ## About Me
-- 👀✨️ A web developer passionate about building functional, responsive, and user-friendly websites.
+- 👀✨️ A web developer currently on a quest to master python for backend development.

 ## Portfolio
 - 🎨 **RTist Portfolio**: Visuals of my projects can be found on [RTist](https://www.rtist.co/nurzarinaos).